jaypajji4444/Lyrical/README.md

 # Lyrical
-MERN-Stack GraphQL Webapp where multiple people can contribute in making a song by adding lyrics to it..
+### GraphQL learning project :=> MERN-Stack WebApp where multiple people can contribute in making a song by adding lyrics to it..

 ## Installation
 In the root Directory